Quantifying the Optimization and Generalization Advantages of Graph Neural Networks Over Multilayer Perceptrons: Problem Setup

-In this study, our primary objective is to demonstrate the enhanced feature learning capabilities of GNNs in comparison to CNNs.
-This is achieved by examining the generalization ability of the GNN model through the lens of test loss (population loss).
-Our test loss is defined based on unseen test data.
-We build a stochastic block model to model how the data can be generated.
-What we study is following: given $n$ training data points and the corresponding graph with $n$ nodes are generated following the data model.
-We train a GNN model based on the $n$ training data points.
-We suppose that the new test data are generated following the same distribution, and its connection in the graph to the training data points are still following the stochastic block model.
-We study the loss at the new test data achieved by GNN trained on the $n$ training points.
-We specifically study the population loss by taking the expectation over the randomness of the test data, which is formulated as follows:
+To quantify the learning capabilities of GNNs compared to MLPs, we analyze the generalization ability of GNN models through the lens of population loss, which is defined based on unseen test data.
+After training the network on $n$ data points, we generate a new test data point following the $\mathrm{SNM-SBM}$ distribution.
+Its connections to the training data points are determined using the stochastic block model, forming an updated adjacency matrix $\mathbf{A}' \in \mathbb{R}^{(n+1) \times (n+1)}$.
+The population loss is then calculated by taking the expectation over the randomness of the new test data, and is expressed as follows: